 Byron (Byron Gibson, Only God Forgives, Hard Target 2) was a successful mob foot soldier.
 Until he was set up.
 By his girlfriend and his best friend (David Gadsby) of course.
 Waking up in the hospital, he decides it’s time to get out of Dodge, or in this case, London.
 He has some old connections in Bangkok, so he heads there.
 He’s promptly robbed by the hooker he brings home, and finds he’s been framed for murder back in the UK.

 His buddy Dutch (Ron Smoorenburg, Triple Threat, Who Am I?) is in the steroid business and could use someone he can trust to help him expand that business.
 But with success comes enemies, and Byron’s already made some powerful ones.

 English Dogs in Bangkok sadly is nothing close to what it claims to be.
 It isn’t about Byron and Dutch building a steroid empire.
-That all happens off-screen and we’re told about in voice over.
+That all happens off-screen, and we’re told about in voice over.
 Once they do make it, Dutch is ambushed by a lone DEA Agent, Police Inspector Somchai (Mark Stas) in one of the film’s few fights.
-From there Byron has to slip back into England to get the money to pay off the Irish mob boss Connors (Eoin O’Brien, M.I.A.
-A Greater Evil, The Last Full Measure) who can get Dutch out of jail.
+From there Byron has to slip back into England to get the money to pay off the Irish mob boss Connors (Eoin O’Brien, Battle for Saipan, The Last Full Measure) who can get Dutch out of jail.

 And then there’s the ending…